-Many believe manufactures are getting soft as the years roll by with trucks becoming more sophisticated and plush with every model release sporting more gadgets, safety and creature comforts you can ever imagine.
+Many believe manufacturers are getting soft as the years roll by with trucks becoming more sophisticated and plush with every model release sporting more gadgets, safety, and creature comforts you can ever imagine.
 The manufacturer will always be biased towards on-road safety and comfort since that is where most vehicles spend 80% of its life.

 Below are examples of awards the Ram has received in recent years, giving its owners even more confidence in these trucks: